 Here’s a pretty straightforward definition of lottery annuity vs lump sum: a lump sum lottery payout is a one-time cash payment, whereas an annuity payout provides annual payments over time.

-Depending on which state you win in and what lottery game you win, the payout options will vary.
+Depending on the lottery game and state, the payout options will vary.
 Some lottery games do not offer an annuity option with the grand prize, so then there’s no question: cash it is!

 The Mega Millions also offers lump sum payouts and annuities.
 However, the distribution of the annuity is slightly different.
 With a Mega Millions annuity, you are offered the initial payment upon winning, and then the remaining balance will be paid out over 29 years, with each payment increasing by five percent yearly.